haeinkong/haeinkong.github.io/_pages/about.md

 My research interest is in digital health, computational social science, and human-centered data science.
 I’m interested in applying computational methods and data science to understand, measure, and predict mental health.

 ### News
 [July, 2024] Our paper has been accepted to [WASSA 2024](https://workshop-wassa.github.io) shared task track at ACL 2024.
+You can read our paper [here](https://aclanthology.org/2024.wassa-1.31.pdf)

 [June, 2024] I will attend [HCIC 2024 Annual Meeting](https://hcic.org)!